MarkMakies/Touch-Sensor-RP2040-PIO-/README.md

 ### Operation

-Calling `touch_sensor.trigger()` initiates a single acquisition cycle:
+Calling `touch_sensor.trigger()` initiates a single acquisition cycle, it is non-blocking:

 1. The PIO drives the GPIO pin high for **20 µs** to charge the plate.
 2. The pin is then set to input mode.
 3. The PIO measures the discharge time until the pin reaches logic low.

-Typical timing:  When a proper earth is establihed (like USB cable to PC, or DSO attachment,the timings vary.
+Typical timing:  When a proper earth is established (like USB cable to PC, or DSO attachment,the timings vary.
 I found 470k/1k with a 2us threshold works for me
 - 100k/10k earthed:   idle 1.2 - 1.2   touched 2.3 - 3.8
 - 470k/10k no earth:  idle 1.2 - 1.2   touched 1.6 - 2.4